Performance assessment of space-range processing against hot clutter

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Valovage, Edward Martin, "Performance assessment of space-range processing against hot clutter" (1996).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 245.
+245.